gilleswaeber/emoji-keyboard/README.md

 A rebuild of the Unicode database can be triggered in the app settings.
 It will download parts of the Unicode spec when necessary.

+Additionally, math symbols and aliases were manually imported from the [unicode-math](https://wspr.io/unicode-math/) XeLaTeX/LuaLaTeX package and the [UTN #28: UnicodeMath](https://www.unicode.org/notes/tn28/) specification.

 Dependencies
 ------------
 AutoHotkey libs: